 Figure 2H-3 illustrates typical height and lateral mounting positions.
-Figure 2H-4 illustrates some examples of the placement of symbol signs within a recreational or cultural interest area.
-Figure 2H-5 illustrates some of the symbols that can be used.
+Figure 2H-4 illustrates typical placement of symbol signs within a recreational or cultural interest area.
+Figures 2H-5 and 2H-6 illustrate some of the symbols that can be used.